+Exhibit

+Description

-Exhibit Description 4.2 Form of Agreement of Limited Partnership of Star Gas Partners, L.P.+ 4.3 Form of Agreement of Limited Partnership of Star Gas Propane, L.P.+ 4.4 Form of Senior Indenture.++ 4.5 Form of Subordinated Indenture.++ 5.1 Opinion of Phillips Nizer Benjamin Krim & Ballon LLP as to the validity of the securities being registered.
-8.1 Opinion of Phillips Nizer Benjamin Krim & Ballon LLP as to certain federal income tax matters.
-23.1 Consent of KPMG LLP.
-23.2 Consents of Phillips Nizer Benjamin Krim & Ballon LLP (included in their opinions filed as Exhibits 5.1 and 8.1).
-24.1 Powers of Attorney (included on the Registration Statement Signature
+4.2 Form of Agreement of Limited Partnership of Star Gas Partners, L.P.+ 4.3 Form of Agreement of Limited Partnership of Star Gas Propage, L.P.+

+- 4.3 Form of Agreement of Limited Partnership of Star Gas Propane, L.P.+ 5.1 Opinion of Phillips Nizer Benjamin Krim & Ballon LLP as to the validity of the securities being registered\ - Opinion of Fhillips Nizer Benjamin Krim & Ballon LLP as to cretain federal income tax matters\ Opinion of Fhillips Nizer Benjamin Krim & Ballon LLP as to cretain federal income tax matters\ - 0.1 Form of Unit Purchase Rights Agreement between the Partnership and American Stock Transfer & Trust - Company as rights agent.++ - 10.2 Form of Amendment No. 1 to Amended and Restated Partnership Agreement of Star Gas Partners, L.P.+++ 23.1 Consent of KPMG LLP.\\

+23.2 Consents of Phillips Nizer Benjamin Krim & Ballon LLP (included in their opinions filed as Exhibits 5.1 and 8.1) \

-- Page). - 99.1 Balance Sheet of Star Gas LLC.
+- 24.1 Powers of Attorney (included on the Registration Statement Signature Page).\ - 99.1 Balance Sheet of Star Gas LLC.\

-Filed herewith.

-- + Incorporated by reference to an exhibit to the Registrant's Registration Statement on Form S-4, File No. 333-66005, filed with the Commission on October 22, 1998. - ++ Incorporated by reference to an exhibit to the Registrant's Registration Statement on Form S-3, File No. 333-9403, filed with the Commission on January 3, 2000.
+- \ Previously filed. - \\ Filed herewith. - + Incorporated by reference to an exhibit to the Registrant's Registration Statement on Form S-4, File No. 333-66005, filed with the Commission on October 22, 1998. - ++ Incorporated by reference to an exhibit to the Registrant's Registration Statement on Form 8-A, filed with the Commission April 17, 2001. - +++ Incorporated by reference to an exhibit to the Registrant's Current Report on Form 8-K, filed with the Commission on April 17, 2001.

-Item 17.
+Item 22.
 Undertakings

-- (1) The undersigned Registrant hereby undertakes that, for purposes of determining any liability under the Securities Act, each filing of the Registrant's annual report pursuant to Section 13(a) or Section 15(d) of the Exchange Act that is incorporated by reference in the Registration Statement shall be deemed to be a new registration statement relating to the securities offered therein, and the offering of such securities at that time shall be deemed to be the initial bona fide offering thereof. - (2) Insofar as indemnification for liabilities arising under the Securities Act, may be permitted to directors, officers or controlling persons of the Registrant pursuant to the provisions described in Item 15 of this Registration Statement or otherwise, the Registrant has been advised that in the opinion of the Securities and Exchange Commission such indemnification is against public policy as expressed in the Act and is, therefore, unenforceable.
-In the event that a claim for indemnification against such liabilities (other than the payment by the Registrant of expenses incurred or paid by a director, officer or controlling person of the Registrant in the successful defense of any action, suit or proceeding) is asserted against the Registrant by such director, officer or controlling person in connection with the securities being registered, the Registrant will, unless in the opinion of its counsel the matter has been settled by controlling precedent, submit to a court of appropriate jurisdiction the question whether such indemnification by it is against public policy as expressed in the Securities Act and will be governed by the final adjudication of such issue.
+(1) The undersigned Registrant hereby undertakes that, for purposes of determining any liability under the Securities Act of 1933, each filing of the Registrant's annual report pursuant to Section 13(a) or Section 15(d) of the Securities Exchange Act of 1934 that is incorporated by reference in the Registration Statement shall be deemed to be a new registration statement relating to the securities offered therein, and the offering of such securities at that time shall be deemed to be the initial bona fide offering thereof.

+(2) Insofar as indemnification for liabilities arising under the Securities Act of 1933 may be permitted to directors, officers or controlling persons of the Registrant pursuant to the foregoing provisions or otherwise, the Registrant has been advised that in the opinion of the Securities and Exchange Commission such indemnification is against public policy as expressed in the Act and is, therefore, unenforceable.
+In the event that a claim for indemnification against such liabilities (other than the payment by the Registrant of expenses incurred or paid by a director, officer or controlling person of the Registrant in the successful defense of any action, suit or proceeding) is asserted by such director, officer or controlling person in connection with the securities being registered, the Registrant will, unless in the opinion of its counsel the matter has been settled by controlling precedent, submit to a court of appropriate jurisdiction the question whether such indemnification by it is against public policy as expressed in the Act and will be governed by the final adjudication of such issue.